GMELab/lmutils.r/README.md

 ### `lmutils::Mat$combine_columns`

 Combines this matrix with other matrices by columns. (`cbind`)
-- `data` is a list of matrix convertable objects.
+- `data` is a list of matrix convertible objects.

 ```r
 mat$combine_columns("matrix2.csv")